 2. How the ‘English’ of subjects has unique ideological and psychological elements.

-3. How subjects have key non-textual elements that are intertwined with their ‘English’.
+3. How the non-textual elements of different subjects are intertwined with their ‘English’.

 We argue that our data supports these three themes and thus, IELTS cannot test this ‘English’.
 Consequently, the power accorded to it by our institutions needs to be challenged.
 In the conclusion we suggest ways forward to determine students’ ‘English’ preparedness.